-The joint university team was called upon the deep-diving mission after their successful Biblical “dig” in Nevada City, CA. Because of their successes in excavating what they believe is Noah’s Ark in the quaint former Gold Rush town in the Sierra Nevada foothills, they were assigned this challenging task of exploring the bottom of one of North America’s largest freshwater lakes.
+The joint university team was called upon the deep-diving mission after their successful Biblical “dig” in Nevada City, CA. Because of their successes in excavating what they believe is Noah’s Ark in the quaint former Gold Rush town in the Sierra Nevada foothills, they were assigned the challenging task of exploring the bottom of one of North America’s largest freshwater lakes.

 They received funding from wealthy anonymous donors and the Nevada Gaming Commission, or NGC.